-Maybe this is because it’s a country with fewer than 4 million citizen or maybe it’s because weed is legal, but I found Uruguayans very mellow, friendly, polite, cultivated and welcoming—if you’re Uruguayan, please stop blushing.
+Maybe this is because it’s a country with fewer than 4 million citizens or maybe it’s because weed is legal, but I found Uruguayans very mellow, friendly, polite, cultivated and welcoming—if you’re Uruguayan, please stop blushing.

 Uruguay is a fascinating place to me.
 I can’t imagine what it’s like living in a country with a small population.
 Do you feel everyone is an acquaintance?
-Are you extra polite because, well, after all it’s the four million of you versus your Argentinian and Brazilian neighbours?
+Are you extra polite because, well, after all, it’s the four million of you versus your Argentinian and Brazilian neighbours?

 Here are a few more Uruguayan quirks I noted in Montevideo.

 - Shops display fruits and veggies vertically, outside, in boxes.
 It looks pretty and it’s actually easier to reach for produce.

 - You shop at Ta-Ta Supermercados and listen to “Super Radio Ta-Ta” inside, playing tunes you totally forgot and didn’t really want to hum for the rest of the day.
 Note: don’t mix up Ta-Ta (supermarkets) with Toto (shoe stores)—both have a red sign and apparently, two-syllable business names are cool in Uruguay.

 - If you’re hungry, you’re never more than a block away from La Pasiva, which is apparently the only chain restaurant where you should eat.
 The menu revolves around hot dogs and chivitos, the Uruguayan sandwich with eggs, bacon, ham, lettuce, tomato, onions, and mayonnaise.

 - There’s only one company supplying bread and bread products to supermarkets—Pagnifique.
 Seriously, this is a bakery empire.
 In the dairy aisle, you’ll find mostly Uruguayan brands as well, which is fine because products are usually very good.